Tourist Attractions in Bahia: main attractions, beaches and cities

 Igreja de São Francisco em Salvador BA

-• Connects the Upper and Lower Towns.
+• It connects the Upper Town and the Lower Town.

 Elevador Lacerda em Salvador da Bahia

-3. Historic churches.
+3. Historic Churches

 Igreja do Nosso Senhor do Bonfim em Salvador BA

-4. Beaches and Orlas.
+4. Beaches and Shores

 Farol da Barra em Salvador

-Barra lighthouse in Salvador
+Barra Lighthouse, Salvador

-5. Museums.
+5. Museums

 • Bahia Art Museum (MAB).